Behzti: Plot

 The plot revolves around the elderly Balbir and her daughter Min who have a difficult and tempestuous relationship.
 Though both Sikhs, they have been largely ostracised from the local Sikh community following the suicide of Balbir's husband Tej some years before.
 Seeking to secure her daughter's future, Balbir presses Mr Sandhu, a respected figure in the local gurdwara, to look into potential marriage partners for her daughter.
 Subsequently, it emerges that Mr Sandhu had been conducting a gay affair with Tej, and that Tej had killed himself out of shame that it would be revealed.
 Mr Sandhu goes on to rape Min in the gurdwara, though this is covered up by others in the temple.
-Balbir later kills Mr Sandhu with a kirpan, and Min forms relationship with Elvis, her mother's black care-worker.
+Balbir later kills Mr Sandhu with a kirpan, and Min forms a relationship with Elvis, her mother's black care-worker.

 Cancellation

 The opening night performance on 18 December 2004 was cancelled after violence erupted among protesters gathered around the theatre.
 Three people were arrested for public order offences and three police officers were injured.
-The Sikh protest organizers stated that they did not support the violence of a minority of protesters, and stated they would be happy to see minor changes in the script so that the play was not set in a Sikh gurdwara.
+The Sikh protest organisers stated that they did not support the violence of a minority of protesters, and stated they would be happy to see minor changes in the script so that the play was not set in a Sikh gurdwara.

 Sewa Singh Mandla, organiser of the protest and chairman of the Council of Sikh Gurdwaras in Birmingham, stated:

 In a Sikh temple, sexual abuse does not take place, kissing and dancing don't take place, rape doesn't take place, homosexual activity doesn't take place, murders do not take place.